basecs101/core-java-concepts/README.md

   - Abstract class --> partial abstraction
   - Diamond problem and solution
   - Immutable class and String, String Pool, Wrapper classes.
+      1. Make all fields private
+      2. Create all argument constructor
+      3. Remove All setters
+      4. Use deep clone for objects in the constructor and getter methods
+      5. Make class as final
+      6. Optional rule - make all fields as final

 - Java IO
   - Scanner and Print Stream
   - File reader/writer